What are the rules on bankers’ bonuses as chancellor wants to scrap cap?

 The rules mean that bankers' bonuses must be capped at 100 per cent of their salary, or 200 per cent if shareholders agree.

-According to the government’s jobs website, Prospects, the average starting salary for a corporate investment banker is between £30,000 and £40,000.
+According to the jobs website Prospects, the average starting salary for a corporate investment banker is between £30,000 and £40,000.

 This rises to between £50,000 and £70,000 after three years, although those with significant experience may earn a base salary of up to £165,000.